The Highs and Lows of the 2017 Emmy Awards

 LOW: The Emmys congratulating itself on diversity.

 Television has made some noticeable gains recently, especially in front of the camera, but the overwhelming tone of self-congratulation for diversity at the Emmys this year wasn’t all that deserved.
-It was great seeing Big Little Lies, Lena Waithe, Sterling K. Brown, and Riz Ahmed win.
+It was great seeing Big Little Lies, Lena Waithe, Donald Glover, Sterling K. Brown, and Riz Ahmed win.
 But TV continues to have a paucity of stories that center women and people of color with interior lives and terrible issues with diversity behind the scenes.
 This is especially true of CBS, which aired the Emmys and has no new series with female leads premiering this fall save for Star Trek: Discovery.
 It’s a little premature to be celebrating!

 HIGH: Colbert as host.